hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 ```

 Listing 6 is an example of what's known as a whitelist, i.e. the application is applied
-only for those users explicitly called out in the `user-name array`.
+only for those users explicitly called out in the `user-name` array.
 To do the opposite,
 i.e. apply the customizations for everyone _except_ a list of specific users (a blacklist)
 you can use the `exclude` property instead as shown in Listing 7.